-11 San Joaquin County has identified the following underserved populations.
+12 San Joaquin County has identified the following underserved populations.
 In some instances, these populations are represented in treatment, but less so in prevention and early intervention.
 A) Hispanic/Latino; B) Asian; C) Black/African American; D) American Indian; E) Transitional Age Youth; F) Older Adult; G) Homeless; H) Veterans; I) LGBTQ: J) Non-English speaking.
 The following is a summary of data on referrals to treatment and PEI programs for underserved populations.

-- Six (6) of the individuals participated in the program to which they were referred.
+- In the final quarter of Fiscal Year 2016/17, Seven (7) treatment referrals were made for members of underserved populations (many met the criteria for underserved population in two or more demographic categories). - Six (6) of the individuals participated in the program to which they were referred.
 The average duration from referral to treatment was 3.3 days (s = 5.2).
 (A more detailed breakdown of each underserved demographic group is included in the supplemental file.) - In fiscal year 2017/18, 40 treatment referrals were made for members of underserved populations (many met the criteria for underserved population in two or more demographic categories) - 29 of the individuals participated in the program to which they were referred.
 Average duration from referral to treatment was 8.4 days (s = 10.1).
 (A more detailed breakdown of each underserved demographic group is included in the supplemental file.) - Due to the small sample, demographic information on referrals in included in the confidential supplemental file.